samsonzone/dotseek/README.md

 # DotSeek

 **DotSeek** is a powerful command-line tool for checking domain availability using the Namecheap API.
-It provides intelligent caching, TLD filtering, and batch processing capabilities to help you find the perfect domain name efficiently.
+It provides intelligent caching, TLD filtering, batch processing capabilities, and flexible export options to help you find the perfect domain name efficiently.

 ## Features